Questionnaires

 There are other alternatives to Survey Monkey you might want to consider to use as a platform for your survey.
 These include but not limited to Jotform, Google Forms, Lime Survey, Crowd Signal, Survey Gizmo, Zoho Survey and many others.

-My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step approach contains a detailed, yet simple explanation of quantitative methods.
-The e-book explains all stages of the research process starting from the selection of the research area to writing personal reflection.
-Important elements of dissertations such as research philosophy, research approach, research design, methods of data collection and data analysis are explained in simple words.
+My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
+The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
+Important elements of dissertations such as research philosophy, research approach, research design, methods of data collection and data analysis are explained in this e-book in simple words.

 John Dudovskiy